Skip to main content

 What signals actually predict an off-market multifamily sale?

 Ownership signals (long hold periods, out-of-area owners, recent transfers within a family or entity) and financial signals (liens, defaults, maturing debt indicators) are the recurring ones.
-No single signal is decisive; the scoring engine weighs them together and ranks properties by combined intent.
+No single signal is decisive; the scoring engine weighs 14 of them together and ranks properties by combined intent.

 Why not just buy a list from a data vendor?